Skip to main content

 1. Open your browser in incognito mode.

-2. Open the page where you want the compressed images to be.
+2. Open the page containing the images that should be compressed.

-4. In the Name block, click on the line with the image that should have been downloaded from the CDN cache.
+4. In the Name block, click the line for the image that should have been loaded from the CDN cache.

-5. On the Headers tab in the Response headers block, look for the Content-Type header - if it says image/webp next to it, it means the image has been converted.
+5. On the Headers tab, in the Response headers block, find the Content-Type header — if image/webp is specified, the image was converted.

-6. If you have changed the size or quality of the image, compare the image with the original image.
+6. If you changed the size or quality of the image, compare the image with the original.